Campaign Z: Preliminary activities

 As the forces of Campaign 74B receded back upon their lines of communication during summer 1971, opening a 20 kilometer gap between the armies, L'armée Clandestine advanced onto the Plain of Jars and occupied about half of it.
 Anticipating further attacks by the PAVN, the Royalists set up half a dozen fire support heavy weapons bases networking the Plain with mutually supporting fans of artillery fire.
 Their CIA supporters arranged for reinforcement by Thai mercenary battalions from Operation Unity, as little manpower was available from other military regions.
 The Royalists were fielding approximately 5,000 troops in 19 battalions.
 Five of these were Hmong; four were Lao regular army battalions.
 The remaining ten battalions were Thai mercenaries.

 Meantime, the PAVN moved T-34 tanks and 16 130mm field guns from North Vietnam into Laos to support future offensives.
 Although a smaller caliber than a 155mm howitzer, the 130mm cannon seriously out-ranged the 155mm weapon.
 According to CIA tribal road watch spy teams, the PAVN also reinforced with at least 6,400 fresh troops.
 Once again, as in Campaigns 139 and 74B, the PAVN fielded a combined arms force.
 This time it appeared to contain two full divisions.
-Major General Le Trong Van, fresh from successfully commanding an army corps of PAVN troops in Operation Lam Son 719, was picked to command the upcoming Campaign Z. General Vu Lap, who had commanded Campaign 139, was his deputy.
+Major General Lê Trọng Tấn, fresh from successfully commanding an army corps of PAVN troops in Operation Lam Son 719, was picked to command the upcoming Campaign Z. Colonel Vũ Lập, who had commanded Campaign 139, was his deputy.